An Introduction to the Discharging Method via Graph Coloring: List Coloring

-Coloring and list-coloring have been studied extensively for squares of graphs.
-Given a graph $G$, let $G^2$ be the graph obtained from $G$ by adding edges to join vertices that are distance $2$ apart in $G$.
-The neighbors of a vertex $v$ in $G$ form a clique with $v$ in $G^2$, so always $\chi(G^2)\ge \Delta(G)+1$.
 Kostochka and Woodall~\cite{KW} conjectured that always $\chil(G^2)=\chi(G^2)$.
-This was proved in special cases, but Kim and Park~\cite{KP0} disproved it in general.
+This was proved in special cases, but Kim and Park~\cite{KP0} provided counterexamples.
 They used orthogonal families of Latin squares to construct a graph $G$ for prime $p$ such that $G^2$ is the complete $(2p-1)$-partite graph $K_{p,\ldots,p}$; on such graphs, $\chil-\chi$ is unbounded.

 Thus sufficient conditions for $\chil(G^2)=\Delta(G)+1$ hold only on special classes but establish a strong property.
 We present such a result to show how a discharging proof is discovered.
-The Discharging Method often begins with configurations that are easy to show reducible.
+The discharging method often begins with configurations that are easy to show reducible.
 A discharging proof of unavoidability of a set of such configurations starts by forbidding them.
 When discharging, we may encounter a situation that does not guarantee the desired final charge on some vertices.
 Instead of trying to adjust the discharging rules, we may try to add this configuration to the unavoidable set, allowing us to assume that it does not occur.
 This approach succeeds if we can show that the new configuration is reducible.